Satjet/QA-Project/README.md

 ## Link up Chef to Recipe (Mind Map diagram in preview)

-Project is to link up a Celebrity Chef with one of three receipes for the user to select (Working in Git / GitHub)
+Project is to link up a Celebrity Chef with choice of 3 receipes for the user to select (Working in Git / GitHub)

 ## Front End: